Concerns and controversies at the 2018 Winter Olympics: High winds

 Many snow events were plagued by high winds, causing dangerous conditions.
 An opening ceremony took place in extreme cold with a wind chill temperature of −22 °C and some visitors left early because of the harsh cold.

 Dutchman Niek van der Velden broke his arm due to a fall caused by the wind and in a training run for the men's slopestyle event.
 Due to the high winds, many events were delayed.
 Snowboarding, freestyle skiing, alpine skiing, ski jumping, and biathlon sessions were postponed or even cancelled.
 On 14 February, the fifth day of the Games, only one Alpine skiing event had been contested (Men's combined) out of the original four.

 After the qualification of the women's slopestyle was cancelled, there were still massive winds in the final session.
 Of the 25 participants, only five managed to stay on their feet during the first run.
 No snowboarders recorded two clear runs.
 Several snowboarders said that the final was "irresponsible", "too dangerous" and "should never have been held".
 According to the FIS, the conditions were "within the norm".

 On 14 February there was such a strong wind on the Olympic Park, that spectators were sent inside to shelter for the wind and all activities of the Olympic park were postponed.
 Parts of tents became detached and temporary structures and Coca-Cola fridges were broken.
 The media tents had been closed as well due to high winds.

 Other

 Ecological issues at Jeongseon Alpine Centre

 Environmental groups have raised concerns surrounding the deforestation from the slopes of Gariwang mountain to build the Jeongseon Alpine Centre.
 Officials claim it is necessary as it is the only slope that will accommodate Olympic requirements, but the Environmental groups disagreed and filed a complaint to the IOC.
 The South Korean government leased the mountain for the events on the condition that the forest will be restored after the games are done.
 Environmental groups are skeptical as the forest includes old growth of ancient and rare species.

-World map without Japan
+World map omitting Japan

 The official website of the 2018 PyeongChang Winter Olympic Games posted a world map without the Japanese archipelago.
 Japanese Chief Cabinet Secretary Suga Yoshihide requested an immediate correction of the map.
 The PyeongChang organizing committee corrected the map and said it was a "simple mistake".